Welcome to Police Auctions Canada

 Due to the size, weight, hazardous or fragile nature of some of the items we sell, we must list items from time to time that will be marked in the description as 'Pickup Only' - 'Shipping Not Available.'
 These items are the responsibility to the winning bidder to collect and we will not arrange shipping.

 A confirmed bid cannot be retracted or cancelled.
 By placing a bid, you agree to pay for the item if you are the winning bidder.
-In the case of obvious typographical error, prior to the last 48 hours remaining in the auction, a request can be made by sending an e-mail to [email protected].
+In the case of an obvious typographical error, prior to the last 48 hours remaining in the auction, a request can be made by sending an e-mail to [email protected].
 After an item is won, it cannot be cancelled due to error.
 Please note that changing your mind after placing a bid is not a typographical error!

-Though all written descriptions are believed to be correct, neither Police Auctions Canada, Toronto Police Service, Waterloo Regional Police Service, Niagara Regional Police, Barrie Police Service, Barrie OPP, Grey County OPP, Norfolk OPP, Collingwood OPP, Dunnville OPP, Cayuga OPP, Peterborough Police Service, Halton Regional Police Service, Hamilton Police Service, Owen Sound Police Service, Orangeville Police Service, Shelburne Police Service, St. Thomas Police Service, Barrie Police Service, Guelph Police Service, South Simcoe Police Service, Durham Regional Police Service, Chatham-Kent Police Service, Brantford Police Service, Sudbury Police Service, University of Guelph Campus Community Police, Brock University, Laurier University, University of Toronto , Brampton Transit or Toronto Transit Commission make any warranties or representation of any kind with respect to the property and in no event shall be held responsible for having made or implied any warranty of description, genuineness, authorship, attribution, providence, period, culture, source, origin, condition etc.
+Though all written descriptions are believed to be correct, neither Police Auctions Canada, Toronto Police Service, Waterloo Regional Police Service, Niagara Regional Police, Peel Regional Police, Barrie Police Service, Barrie OPP, Grey County OPP, Norfolk OPP, Collingwood OPP, Dunnville OPP, Cayuga OPP, Peterborough Police Service, Halton Regional Police Service, Hamilton Police Service, Owen Sound Police Service, Orangeville Police Service, Shelburne Police Service, St. Thomas Police Service, Barrie Police Service, Guelph Police Service, South Simcoe Police Service, Durham Regional Police Service, Chatham-Kent Police Service, Brantford Police Service, Sudbury Police Service, University of Guelph Campus Community Police, Brock University, Laurier University, University of Toronto , Brampton Transit or Toronto Transit Commission make any warranties or representation of any kind with respect to the property and in no event shall be held responsible for having made or implied any warranty of description, genuineness, authorship, attribution, providence, period, culture, source, origin, condition etc.

 Example: Items that do not indicate ($5.00 Additional) cannot be combined.

-Shipping and insurance costs are the responsibility of the winning bidder and are non refundable.
+Shipping and insurance costs are the responsibility of the winning bidder and are non-refundable.
 Winning bidders are also responsible for any return shipping costs.
 It is the winning bidder's responsiblility to ensure that the address is correct prior to making payment.

-Packages returned because of incorrect/incomplete address or not picked up at their local post office will be charged the fee for it's return plus the cost to reship.
+Packages returned because of incorrect/incomplete address or not picked up at their local post office will be charged the fee for its return plus the cost to reship.

 Pickup items will not be released to anyone other than the winning bidder without prior authorization and consent.